“Show up early, treat people with respect, perform at the highest level”

 Leidy and I haven’t always been the most punctual people.
 In the past, we have been late for a variety of reason.
 Traffic was heavy, there was construction, the dog puked on the way out the door (true story).
 We have been late for work, doctors appointments, meeting friends, making it to class, just about everything.
 Most of the time we never intended on being late, it just happened.

 Now I don’t want to make us sound incompetent, we were not late for everything.
 Just some things some of the time.
-But something changed when we decided to shoot weddings.
+But something changed when we decided to shoot Michigan wedding photography.
 That something was us.

 A World Of Difference

 It’s one thing to be late for an appointment or to meet up with friends.
 You can just stay a little later or make it up to them another time.
 But once we decided to photograph weddings, we realized something long before our first weddings.
 We can’t be late to a wedding because we can never make that time up.
 Ever.
 And it can make a world of difference to someone’s wedding day.

 We have said it before and we will say it again, it is an understatement to say that there is a lot that goes into a wedding.
 Months and sometimes even years of planning into a single day.
 We have yet to arrive at a wedding to find that everything was already set and ready to go.
 There will always be last-minute preparations, it is just the nature of weddings.

 So Leidy and I agreed very early on that we will arrive very early for weddings.
 A minimum of 60 minutes early.
 If it takes us 15 minutes to get to the bride’s getting-ready room, then we leave our house 75 minutes early.
 If it takes us 35 minutes to get to the ceremony, then we leave 95 minutes early.

 Now, this might seem a little excessive.
 But there is a reason why we decided this and it goes well beyond just looking professional.